simawn/comp354-pib/README.md

 5. Compile the project and run the entry class "Codenames.java" within the project directory.

 ### Play Game
 To cycle through the game, simply press *Enter* key.
-Every invocation of this key allows for either the Operative or the Spymaster to perform an action.
+(If Viewer Mode is chosen at the main menu) Every invocation of this key allows for either the Operative or the Spymaster to perform an action.

+OR

+Cycle through the game until it is the blue operative turn, simply press *Enter* key.
+(If Operative Mode is chosen at the main menu).
+Once it is Blue Operative's turn, *Click* the cars until your turn is over and go back into simply pressing *Enter* key.

 ### Verbose View
 To have an informative log of the game, press *V* key.
 This will show a new window with which the logs will be displayed for every phase of the game in the main game window.